beezwax/fmrest-ruby/README.md

 gem 'fmrest'
 ```

-Or if you just want to use the Faraday connection without the ORM features, do:
+Or if you just want to use the Faraday connection without the ORM features:

 ```ruby
 gem 'fmrest-core'